ConservationInternational/trends.earth/docs/source/for_users/modules/training_landdegradation.rst

    <../pdfs/Trends.Earth_Tutorial08_The_Summary_Table.pdf>`_

 .. note::
-    You will need to have previously computed SDG 15.3.1 using the **Calculate final SDG 15.3.1 spatial layer and summary table for total boundary** tool.
-Refer to the section :ref:`indicator-combination` for instructions on how to run the analysis.
+    You will need to have previously computed SDG 15.3.1 using the **Indicator for SDG 15.3.1** tool.
+Refer to the section :ref:`_training_final_ldindicator`for instructions on how to run this analysis.

-1. When you computed SDG 15.3.1 an Excel file was created with the summary table.
+1. When you calculated SDG 15.3.1 an Excel file was created with the summary table.
 Browse to that folder and double click on the file to open it.

 .. image:: ../../../resources/en/training/t06/sdg_find_table.png
    :align: center